Doubly Robust Crowdsourcing: Problem Setup

 The goal of the paper is related to but different from the standard crowdsourcing problem which aims at learning a model that one can use to infer the true label $y_1,...,y_n$ using noisy annotations $L[\Omega]$ (and sometimes item features $X$).
-Many highly practical models were proposed for that task already \citep{dawid1979maximum,welinder2010multidimensional,zhang2016spectral,zhou2015regularized,shah2016permutation}.
-Complementary to the existing work that mainly focuses on training, we consider the problem of cost-saving in \emph{test time}.
-Specifically, we would like to design algorithms to reduce the expected number of new annotations needed to label a new item $(x,y)$ using a pre-trained crowdsourcing model as well as the training data set $X$ and $L[\Omega]$.
+Many highly practical models were proposed for that task already \citep{dawid1979maximum,welinder2010multidimensional,zhang2016spectral,zhou2015regularized,shah2020permutation}.

+Complementary to the existing work that mainly focuses on label inference, we consider the problem of cost-saving.
+Specifically, we would like to design algorithms to reduce the expected number of new annotations needed to label a new item.
+The algorithm uses a pre-trained crowdsourcing model as well as the training dataset $X$ and $L[\Omega]$.